Do you want to disable image attachment pages in WordPress?

 Image attachment pages often look incomplete, and if a visitor views these, then it can leave a poor impression.
 Many visitors will simply leave rather than try to find the attachment itself or its parent post.

-In this article, we’ll show you how to disable image attachment pages in WordPress and redirect them to the parent post.
+In this article, we will show you how to disable image attachment pages in WordPress and redirect them to the parent post.

 Why Should You Disable Image Attachment Pages in WordPress?

-For example, a photography theme could use the attachment page to display EXIF data.
+For example, photographers may find attachment pages useful.
+A photography theme could use the attachment page to display EXIF data.
 This could show the camera model used, the camera settings, and even the image’s location data.

 Many WordPress blog owners will accidentally link their images to the attachment pages instead of the image itself, or they don’t like the way it looks because many themes don’t have special templates for the image attachment pages.

-To help solve this problem, we’ll show you two different ways to disable image attachment pages in WordPress, so you can choose the best one for you.
+To help solve this problem, we will show you two different ways to disable image attachment pages in WordPress so you can choose the best one for you:

 Once the plugin is installed and activated, you’ll have a new menu item called ‘All in One SEO.’